tanishapatil1234/ai-threat-hunting/APPROACH.md

 # Approach Documentation

-This document describes the approach, iterations, and improvements made to the AI Threat Hunting Query Generation & Evaluation System.
+Note: During development, I accidentally committed large result files (evaluation_results.json), which broke my commit history/logs.
+To resolve this, I manually uploaded the results to a new GitHub repository and excluded large files from future commits.

 ## Initial Approach

-### Design Philosophy
+### Design

 The system was designed with the following principles:
-1. **Explainability First**: Every query must be explainable with clear reasoning
+1. **Explainability**: Every query must be explainable with clear reasoning
 2. **Deterministic Results**: Queries should produce consistent, reproducible results
 3. **Evaluation-Driven**: Design decisions should be validated through metrics
-4. **Extensibility**: Architecture should support future enhancements (LLM integration, etc.)
+4. **Extendable**: Architecture should support future enhancements (LLM integration, etc.)

 ### Initial Architecture

-The initial design used a simple rule-based approach:
+The initial design used a rule-based approach:
 - **HypothesisIntent**: Structured data class to represent parsed hypotheses
 - **Rule-based Parsing**: Keyword matching to extract intent
 - **Pandas Query Functions**: Callable functions that filter DataFrames